levnagornov/my-learning/My_learning_Ansible.md

 ---

-### Hpw to disable the SSH host key in ansible.conf
+### How to disable the SSH host key in ansible.conf

 ```bash
 vi /home/bob/playbooks/ansible.cfg # create a config file